 Inspired, we began cooking Asian cuisines at home and one of the dishes I began making was a peanut butter sauce recipe based on saus kacang from The Complete Asian Cookbook by Sri Lankan-born Charmain Solomon, regarded as the ‘Queen of Asian Cooking in Australia’.

 Terence and I used to take turns cooking in the tiny kitchen of the terrace house basement flat of the first home we rented together in then-working class Balmain.
-We each developed our own satay-ish peanut butter sauce recipes that we’d typically prepare with chicken, beef or pork, which we’d eat with rice.
-Sometimes I’d serve the same sauce simply with noodles or use it to make an Indonesian gado gado vegetable salad.
+We each developed our own satay-ish peanut butter sauce recipes that we’d prepare with chicken or beef and eat with rice.
+Sometimes I’d use it on noodles or to make an Indonesian gado gado vegetable salad.

 For many years, until we settled in Southeast Asia and began to learn more about the region’s cuisines and the Chinese provenance of so many Southeast Asian dishes, I’d been too embarrassed to share my spicy peanut butter noodles recipe.
 It was only after discovering China’s Shaxian and Fuzhou peanut butter sauce noodles that it all made sense.